EHC-nips/Unsupervised_embedding_of_hierarchical_structure_in_euclidean_space/README.md

 python synthetic_experiments.py --n_class 8 --margin 8 --variance 1 --dim 100 --hidden_dim 3 --linkage_method ward --learning_rate 1e-3
 ```

-> 📋The above command will give you the result for the BTGM in Figure 1 in our paper.
+> The above command will give you the result for the BTGM in Figure 1 in our paper.

 ## Pre-trained Models